-For so many seniors today, particularly those living in nursing homes and assisted living facilities, appetite loss has simply become a part of their life.
+For so many seniors today, particularly those living in nursing homes and assisted living facilities, appetite loss has become a part of their life.
 It may sound like a relatively small issue in the senior community, but the epidemic of appetite loss among the elderly has led to a startling number of malnourished seniors.

 What Causes a Loss of Appetite in Seniors?

-Side effects of Medications - Many of the most common medications that seniors today need to take come with a great deal of side effects, and at times, these side effects can lead to a loss of appetite.
-When seniors experience dizziness, nausea or even dry mouth, it can lead to a complete loss of appetite.
+Side effects of Medications - Many of the most common medications that seniors need to take come with a great deal of side effects.
+When seniors experience side effects like dizziness, nausea or even dry mouth, it can lead to a partial or complete loss of appetite.

 Helping Seniors Overcome a Loss of Appetite

 When a senior completely loses their appetite, it is an understandable cause for concern.
 There are some ways loved ones and caregivers can help encourage seniors to eat more.
 For example, trial and error to find foods that appeal to a senior with a diminished appetite is a great start.
 Setting an eating schedule with more opportunities to eat smaller meals and snacks can also help encourage seniors to eat more.

 Other times, replacing or supplementing meals with calorie and nutrient dense foods is a successful way to make sure that seniors are still getting the amount of calories and nutrients they need to have energy and stay active, even if they only want to take a few bites of food at a time.
 Easy additions to meals that will boost calories include coconut or olive oil, almond butter, eggs with yolks, and yogurt.
 These small additions can really boost a senior's calorie and nutrient intake, and help them still eat healthy, even when they aren't physically consuming much food.